-This refers to an adverse action against any individual for making a good faith report of a possible Unified Code violation.
+is an adverse action against any individual for making a good faith report of a possible Unified Code violation.

 Retaliation includes threatening, intimidating, harassing, coercing or any other conduct that would discourage a reasonable individual from engaging or participating in these processes when the action is reasonably related to the report or engagement with the applicable process.